 Manna Liposomal D3 + K2

-This is our top-rated Vitamin D3 supplement due to the liposomal delivery.
-Many vitamin supplements are ineffective because they cannot be absorbed properly by the body.
-Manna’s Vitamin D3 uses liposomal delivery to help it absorb 10X better than competing products.
+This is our top-rated Vitamin D3 supplement due to its liposomal delivery system.
+Many vitamin supplements prove ineffective because they cannot be properly absorbed by the body.
+Manna’s Vitamin D3 uses liposomal technology to enhance absorption by 10X compared to competing products.

 The product is vegan, manufactured in the USA, and backed by a 90-day money-back guarantee.